This lecture presents the Medical Informatics Platform's data federation in epilepsy.

 This lecture covers an Introduction to neuron anatomy and signaling, and different types of models, including the Hodgkin-Huxley model.

-Introductory presentation on how data science can help with scientific reproducibility.
+This lesson gives an introductory presentation on how data science can help with scientific reproducibility.